-(a) Creation. - The Spay/Neuter Account is established as a nonreverting special revenue account in the Department of Health and Human Services.
-The Account consists of the following:

-- (1) Fifty cents (50¢) of the fee imposed by G.S.
+- (a) Creation.
+The Spay/Neuter Account is established as a nonreverting special revenue account in the Department of Health and Human Services.
+The Account consists of the following: - (1) Fifty cents (50¢) of the fee imposed by G.S.
 130A-190(c) on the costs of obtaining rabies vaccination tags from the Department of Health and Human Services. - (2) Ten dollars (\$10.00) of the additional fee imposed by G.S.
-20-79.7 for an Animal Lovers special license plate. - Any other funds available from appropriations by the General Assembly or from contributions and grants from public or private sources. - (b) Use.
-The revenue in the Account shall be used by the Department of Health and Human Services as follows: - Twenty percent (20%) shall be used to develop and implement the statewide education program component of the Spay/Neuter Program established in G.S.
-19A-51(a). - (2) Up to twenty percent (20%) of the money in the Account may be used to defray the costs of administering the Spay/Neuter Program established in this Article. - Funds remaining after deductions for the education program and administrative expenses shall be distributed quarterly to eligible counties and cities seeking reimbursement for reduced-cost spay/neuter surgeries performed during the previous year.
+20-79.7 for an Animal Lovers special license plate. - (3) Any other funds available from appropriations by the General Assembly or from contributions and grants from public or private sources. - (b) Use.
+The revenue in the Account shall be used by the Department of Health and Human Services as follows: - (1) Twenty percent (20%) shall be used to develop and implement the statewide education program component of the Spay/Neuter Program established in G.S.
+19A-51(a). - (2) Up to twenty percent (20%) of the money in the Account may be used to defray the costs of administering the Spay/Neuter Program established in this Article.
+In the first year the fund is operational, the Department shall use lapsed salary dollars within the Department to fund a position to administer the Spay/Neuter Program.
+In subsequent years, lapsed salary monies shall be used to supplement funding of the administration of the program if revenue from the Spay/Neuter Account is insufficient.

+(3) Funds remaining after deductions for the education program and administrative expenses shall be distributed quarterly to eligible counties and cities seeking reimbursement for reduced-cost spay/neuter surgeries performed during the previous year.